passlab/pinsight/README.md

 ### Build

 To build the main `pinsight` shared library, use the cmake and make utilities.
 OpenMP library path needs to be provided to cmake as the value for the OMPLIB_INSTALL variable.
+But only omp.h and ompt.h are needed to build libpinsight.so
     git clone https://github.com/passlab/pinsight.git
     mkdir build && cd build
     cmake -DOMPLIB_INSTALL=/home/yanyh/tools/llvm-openmp-install ..